An Original Rock Band

 (The story so far)

 The three guys that make up the band Shift Seven are Terry Gayhart, Keith Myers and Rick Boltz, all from the Lebanon, Pa area.
 The guys have been together for over 20 years with this project just to write and perform music that they are proud of and to produce albums, videos and a local reputation as a testament to their efforts over the years.
 In this endeavor, they have been very successful.
 The whole project is one of self production and creation.
+Going to their web site (created by Terry) you can see and hear both studio albums and professional music videos.
 All of this work was paid for with sweat equity and hard to book gigs.
 Hard to book because not many venues locally are looking for original music.
 But they have garnered a reputation that attracts other great local musicians that want to sit in with them from time to time.
 They love the chance to add to their three piece power trio icing on the cake.

 Terry Gayhart is one of the founding members whose expertise is well rounded in guitar, bass and vocals.
 The joy that he puts into his voice and fingers is apparent.
 His writing ability is the foundation upon which the band depends.
 The voice of his guitar is recognizable immediately.
 It flows from him naturally.
 His patience and experience is priceless.
 Some of his influences include Tommy Boland, Joe Walsh, Jimmy Paige and Robin Trower.
 His flexibility in this trio is essential.